tlienart/GPlot.jl/docs/src/man/_line-scatter.md

 ### Modifying the underlying data

-Plotting objects are tied to the data meaning that if you modify a vector that is currently plotted *in place* and refresh the plot, the plot will change accordingly.
+Plotting objects are tied to the data meaning that if you do an *in place modification* of a vector that is currently being plotted, and you refresh the plot, the plot will change accordingly.

 @@CODEIMG:ls_ex10